Worlds Without End

 History teaches us that attempts to patch over gaps in understanding by inventing invisible phenomena are both useful (they prevent science from stalling in the face of mysteries) and usually wrong.
 The echoes between contemporary fundamental physics and cosmology and the late-nineteenth-century visions of unseen worlds — extra dimensions, invisible intelligences, matter as knots of pure energy, atomized constituents of immeasurably small extent — should alert us to the territory we are entering, in which traditional tropes are informing the pictures we create.
 They are a reminder that science is constantly resurrecting old dreams in new guises.
 It seems inevitable that some of the current ideas about the “hidden universe” will one day appear as quaint and archaic as Fournier d’Albe’s soul-particles or Stewart and Tait’s thermodynamic immortal soul.
 If our descendants are fair-minded, they won’t laugh at that, but will recognize the well from which such ideas were drawn.

-Philip Ball is a freelance science writer.
+Philip Ball is a freelance science writer and broadcaster.
 He worked previously at Nature for over 20 years, first as an editor for physical sciences and then as a Consultant Editor.
 His writings on science for the popular press have covered topical issues ranging from cosmology to the future of molecular biology.
 His books include Bright Earth: The Invention of Colour (Penguin, 2002), Invisible: The Dangerous Allure of the Unseen (University Of Chicago Press, 2015) and most recently, How To Grow a Human (William Collins, 2019).